WithSecureLabs/leonidas/docs/deploying-leonidas.md

+# Deploying Leonidas

+There are two supported options for deploying the Leonidas API:

+* Deploying the CI/CD pipeline into AWS, then letting that generate and deploy the API
+* Generating and running it locally

+The former is recommended for producton, as it provides a stronger security model (such as the built-in API key authentication on the API gateway deployed as part of the API).
+The latter is best suited for development purposes.

 ## Deploying Leonidas to AWS

 There are two parts to deploying Leonidas.
 First, the pipeline is created, then the API deployed.